tuuturu/blog/content/en/blog/old-roads.md

 extraordinary adventure?
 Well, I have a friend like that - Kim.
 One day, out of the blue, he sent me a text message that would set the wheels in motion for a memorable motorcycle trip.
 The conversation went something like this:
-Kim initiated the trip with a text message.
-The conversation went something like this:

 **Kim**: "hello?"